KubriakZahoor107/Art-Culture-Backend/README.md

    npx --prefix server prisma generate npx --prefix server prisma migrate deploy
    ```
+4. A baseline `tsconfig.json` resides in the `server` folder to assist editors and future TypeScript migration.
-4. Start the development server:
+5. Start the development server:
    ```bash
    npm run dev --prefix server
    ```

 ## Tests and Linting

 Dev dependencies such as Jest and ESLint are installed with `npm install` in the `server` directory.
+ESLint 9 uses the flat configuration in `eslint.config.js`.
 Tests live under `server/tests` and must be executed from that folder.

 ```bash
 npm run lint --prefix server